annholmes/Putah-Creek-eDNA/Files/conventional_sampling/README.md

 ## 📊 Data Collection and Funding

 • Fyke trap and rotary screw trap data were collected and provided by Mackenzie Miner and Andrew Rypel.
 • Electrofishing data were collected and provided by Tim Salamunovich and TRPA Fish Biologists.
+• Multi-method sampling at site FRPG (fall 2021) is included in the electrofishing 2021 data file; these data were collected by the UC Davis Fish Class (WFC 120), and curated and provided by Teejay O'Rear and John Durand.
+The sampling methods were electrofishing, traps, gill nets, and beach seine.
-• Funding was provided by the Solano County Water Agency.
+• Funding for annual conventional surveys was provided by the Solano County Water Agency.

 ## 📄 Methods and Related Work